unevens/audio-dsp/README.md

 The file `GammaEnv.hpp` implements [gammaenv](https://github.com/avaneev/gammaenv), an envelope follower by Aleksey Vaneev.

-The file `GammaEnvMacro.hpp` contains some macro useful to use the envelope follower in a complex processing loop, see for example https://github.com/unevens/Curvessor/blob/master/Source/Processing.cpp.

 ## Noise Generator

 The file `Noise.hpp` implements a (white) noise generator.